Azure/bicep/README.md

   * Direct property access of a resource (e.g. `aks.properties.fqdn` instead of `reference(parameters('aksName')).properties.fqdn`)
 * Better copy/paste experience via flexible declaration of types.
 Different types (e.g. `variables`, `resources`, `outputs`) can be declared anywhere.
   * Previously all parameters had to be declared together in one `"parameters": {}` object, variables had to be declared together in one `"variables": {}` object, etc.
+* Automatic dependency management in certain scenarios.
+Bicep will automatically add `dependsOn` in the compiled ARM Template if the symbolic name is used in another resouce declaration.

 ## Known limitations